TANISHAAHUJA/comp-382assignment2/README.md

 - Created visual representations for set intersections, parse trees, and the Pumping Lemma enhancing readability
 - Contributed to documentation by integrating diagrams and explanations

+#### Ritu Randhawa
+- Proof design and write up
+- Proofread documentation and corrected errors
+- Helped edit slides
+- Bonus participation discussion with the other team and working on implementing the feedback

+#### Liam Maarhuis

 ### Contribuitions can be tracked here
 Our development process can be tracked through our git commits at: https://github.com/TANISHAAHUJA/comp-382assignment2/commits/main

 ### Mathematical Proof